Roosterbear/tips/english.md

 * We're going to get along just fine
 * Who do you think wore those panties
 * I've hid things from you, but I have nevere cheated on you
+* How long are you gonna be in Philadelphia?
+* They only found two people alive so far
+* I bought a whole bunch
+* Those got chewed up, got jazzed up, made titillating for the sale rack
+* Why don't we pat down?
+* It's in the nosebleeds, but you won´t spit on
+* That guy you bumped is mad
+* He got a gun tucked in his pants!
+* Our car flipped on an icy road
+* Would you mind if I check your pockets?
+* I'm fine, I just got mixed-up